 deletes the user preference record for a particular user, that user's next session uses the

 system-wide value for that feature.
-When the user later customizes the feature, the system
+When the user subsequently customizes the feature, the

-creates a user preference record for the user.
+system creates a new user preference record for the user.